This page provides information about Global Illumination (GI) methods including ones supported by V-Ray.

 Produce more precise solutions for portions of the scene that are close to lights; regions that are far from light sources may be computed with insufficient precision.

-Cannot simulate efficiently all kinds of light effects e.g. object lights and environment lights (skylight); non-physical light sources are difficult to simulate.
+Cannot simulate efficiently all kinds of light effects, such as object lights and environment lights (skylight); non-physical light sources are difficult to simulate.

 photon mapping (approximate).